 In essence, your goal should be no different than any other Medical Provider.
 Create happy and loyal patients by doing great work so they will refer their friends.
 Then those referrals become happy and loyal patients that refer friends.
-One thing I have found to be 100% true.
-If you have a pleasant person that is a happy patient, the people that they refer will also be pleasant.
+One thing I have found to be 100% true: If you have a pleasant person that is a happy patient, the friends they refer will also be pleasant.
 Life works that way.

 Q. Do you take pictures of patients before treatment?

 A. Absolutely.
 No exception.
 And I download them from my camera to a secure location.
 Each time they come in I take another photo before I touch them.
 Occasionally full face and profile both, depending on treatment.
 This protects me and my practice.
 Also, sometimes a patient will come in and say that they just can’t see any real change.
 That’s when I take another quick shot of them while they are there and put it side by side on my computer with the original, doing a quick “before and after”.
 It’s amazing to watch their reaction.
 Some even ask for a print.
 The reality is, you can see the difference, and so can their friends, but they can’t until they can see the comparison.
 It’s not really their fault.
 When you look at yourself every day, it’s easy to forget what you used to look like.
 Anyway, the look on their faces when they see their before and after is priceless fun!